 This means that these social change agents have values much like other human beings.
 They have to be concerned about their own material welfare.
 (It would be a shame to be a burden to others when one is trying to help others).
 But their values also include the desire to help specific others (altruism), to meet their obligations to others and the wider society as they understand them (duty), and to do what they can to advance an aggregate view of a good and just society through small and large social interventions.
 These values, combined with a sense of agency and responsibility, cause them to focus on more or less specific conditions in the society that they would like to change, and to imagine and take the actions that will allow them to do so.

-This means that their purposes are social or public not only in the sense that they are broader than material welfare of individuals, but also that they are focused on the welfare and status of other particular individuals, their moral and civic duties to those individuals, and the overall state of the community or society of which they are a part.
+This means that their purposes are social or public not only in the sense that they are broader than the material welfare of individuals, but also that they are focused on the welfare and status of other particular individuals, their moral and civic duties to those individuals, and the overall state of the community or society of which they are a part.

 Of course, some social entrepreneurs may be in the same social circumstances as those they seek to help, and therefore be in a position to benefit individually from any collective effort made to improve the lot of those in that particular position.
 Ed Johnson, for example, is in a position similar to his neighbors, and will benefit from the collective action they have in mind.

-But, still, what sets social entrepreneurs and social change makers a bit apart is they stepped up into the void where others did not.
+But, still, what sets social entrepreneurs and social change makers a bit apart is that they stepped up into the void where others did not.
 They have chosen to be concerned about and act for the welfare and social standing of others without expecting or demanding that they be given special benefits or financial returns for their efforts.
 Their efforts are social both in the sense that they are after social outcomes, and they are not necessarily demanding an individual return for their effort that is commensurate to the value they are trying to create for others.

 Collectively Held Social Values: Material Well-Being; Sociability; A Good and Just Society